 - Once students move out, spaces will be cleaned and sanitized, and those students remaining on campus would be moved to the North Avenue residence hall with suites of no more than four people and two shared, assigned bathrooms to limit exposure but allow for appropriate supervision and support.

-Should residents remain in the halls until the conclusion of the fall semester on November 23, student move out will occur naturally over several days as classes and exams end.
+Should residents remain in the halls until the conclusion of the spring semester, student move out will occur naturally over several days as classes and exams end.
 Residential Life will work with students to coordinate these move outs so as to ensure social distancing and will enforce all health and safety protocols currently in place.
-Students will likely leave their belongings on campus for the spring term unless circumstances related to COVID-19 at the time or the outlook for Spring 2021 require us to have resident students fully vacate at the end of the fall term.
-As with early closure of the halls, at the end of the fall term, break housing will be limited only to approved exceptions for international students and those students who require an internship for licensure and graduate business students who may still be taking classes.
-Otherwise, all students will move out by November 24.
+As with early closure of the halls, at the end of the spring term, break housing will be limited only to approved exceptions for international students and those students who require an internship for licensure and graduate business students who may still be taking classes.
+Otherwise, all students will move out by the appointed date.

 If circumstances require the College to shut down in-person operations, faculty, staff, students and parents will be made aware as soon as possible once the decision is made.
 The community will be notified via email, text messages, social media posts and the website will contain updates and answers to frequently asked questions.
 Students, staff and faculty are encouraged to stay connected with the Iona College Campus Text Notification System.
 The Campus Notification System will alert you to any critical issues impacting the Iona community.